mrbuche/chain_breaking_polymer_networks/README.md

 	results = network_model.solve(csv_directory = './')

-where the optional keyword argument csv_directory here is used to write the results to a .csv file.
-The default is None, and no .csv file is written.
+where the optional keyword argument here is used to write the results to a .csv file.
+The default is None (no .csv file is written).

 ## plotting